YunChunChen/Computer-Architecture/README.md

 **[Function]**
 ```
 I implement 4 different types of caches.
-There are designed with directed-mapped,
+There are designed with direct-mapped,
 2-way set associative, 4-way set associative, and fully associative.
 After the design, I test the performance of different caches with a quick sort algorithm
 and a merge sort algorithm.
 Test bench is provided.